-printf is actually another function from stdio.h which we included.
-See how the brackets () mimic the brackets in our main?
-That means we're giving input to a function return is a C keyword that lets us say that we are now delivering the output of the function.
+printf() is actually another function from stdio.h which we included.
+The brackets () are like the brackets in our main, signifying input to a function return is a C keyword that says we are now delivering the output of the function.
 A main that returns 0 is signifying a correct outcome of the program